epicweb-dev/web-auth/README.md

 <div>
   <h1 align="center"><a href="https://kentcdodds.com/workshops">🔐 Web Authentication</a></h1>
   <strong>
-    Take ownership of you application's authentication and authorization
+    Take ownership of your application's authentication and authorization
   </strong>
   <p>
     In this workshop, we'll learn how to implement authentication and